I beg to move,

 The legal framework requires that any use of surveillance in care services must be lawful, fair and proportionate, and for purposes that support the delivery of safe, effective, compassionate and high-quality care.
 Providers considering using surveillance, particularly covert surveillance, must bear in mind the potential impact on the bond of trust with people who use their service.

 I have to make it absolutely clear that I was not suggesting covert surveillance.
 I have been quite plain about this.
-As I understand it, the homes that have introduced it have done so overtly.
-We have a home whose common parts are covered by CCTV and anybody who comes into the home understands that.
+As I understand it, the homes that have introduced it have done so overtly; the common parts are covered by CCTV and anybody who comes into the home understands that.
 I am not recommending a form of covert surveillance.
 I can see how that could be open to considerable abuse and lots of difficulties, and I strongly urge the Minister and her Department to steer well clear of that legal minefield.

 I thank my right hon. and learned Friend for that legal advice, which would probably have cost me a fortune in the outside world.
 I am grateful for that clarification.
 The provider should consult those affected on the use of surveillance wherever it is possible to do so.
 It would have to meet the cost not simply of the equipment and the monitoring of it if it is done by a third party, but of the training, staff time, legal advice and consultation activity.
 There is no point in having such a system unless it is monitored and routinely checked.